cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 ### cardano-node parameters

 :::note
-In this section, We will use the path `/home/user/cardano` to store all the `cardano-node` related files as an example, please replace it with the directory you have choosen to store the files.
+In this section, we will use the path `/home/user/cardano` to store all the `cardano-node` related files as an example, and please replace it with the directory you have chosen to store the files.
 :::
 We will focus on six key command-line parameters for running a node:

-**`--topology`** : This requires the path of the `topology.json` file that you have downloaded as instructed [above](/docs/cardano-integration/running-cardano#configuration-files).
+**`--topology`**: This requires the path of the `topology.json` file that you have downloaded as instructed [above](/docs/cardano-integration/running-cardano#configuration-files).

 > For example, If you have downloaded the `topology.json` file to the path `/home/user/cardano/topology.json`, then the argument would be something like this:
 ```
 --topology /home/user/cardano/topology.json
 ```

-**`--database-path`** : This expects the path to a directory where we will store the actual blockchain data like **blocks**, **transactions**, **metadata** and other types of data that people has stored in the **Cardano** blockchain.
-We explore on how we can query those kinds of data in the cardano-db-sync section. ***@TODO: link to the cardano-db-sync section.***
+**`--database-path`**: This expects the path to a directory where we will store the actual blockchain data like **blocks**, **transactions**, **metadata**, and other data type that people stored in the **Cardano** blockchain.
+We explore how we can query those kinds of data in the cardano-db-sync section. ***@TODO: link to the cardano-db-sync section.***

-> For example, let us say that we decided that all files required by `cardano-node` will be in the path `/home/user/cardano/`.
-Then we could create a database directory like so `mkdir -p /home/user/cardano/db`.
+> For example, if we decide that all files required by `cardano-node` will be in the path `/home/user/cardano/`.
+Then we could create a database directory like this, `mkdir -p /home/user/cardano/db`.
 > The directory structure would then be something like this:
 ```
 /home/user/cardano/